JavaScript is required

 Consultation obligations must be followed

 Given the nature of the changes required to implement the savings requirements it is anticipated that clause 11 processes will be the mechanism to implement the changes.
-Consistent with the obligations in the VPS Agreement the change proposals will be provided to the CPSU and will provide the detail of the change processes including detail in relation to the matching and EOI processes as well as clearly identifying the roles which will be surplus to requirements and no longer be required to be performed in the new structure.
+Consistent with the obligations in the VPS Agreement, the change proposals will be provided to the CPSU and will provide the detail of the change processes.
+This will include detail in relation to the matching and EOI processes as well as clearly identifying the roles which will be surplus to requirements and no longer be required to be performed in the new structure.

-In advance of the formal clause 11 processes departments and agencies should provide high level information to the CPSU in relation to the savings allocation as well as the business areas in scope of the change processes.
+In advance of commencing formal clause 11 processes, departments and agencies should provide high level information to the CPSU in relation to the savings allocation as well as the business areas in scope of the change processes.

 Redeployment period

-When an employee’s position is declared surplus by the employer a redeployment period of at least 3 months applies.
-Consistent with the BPEC, employers may consider extending the redeployment period on a case-by-case basis where that will assist the employee transitioning to another role this can be extended by up to an additional 3 months.
+When an Employee’s position is declared surplus by the Employer a redeployment period of at least 3 months applies.
+Employers may consider extending the redeployment period on a case-by-case basis.
+Where it will assist the Employee transitioning to another role, this can be extended by up to an additional 3 months.

-In these circumstances where an affected Employee does not opt to be paid the Immediate Separation Package and redeployment period in lieu, they will commence the redeployment process.
+In circumstances where an affected Employee does not opt to be paid the Immediate Separation Package and the redeployment period in lieu, they will commence the redeployment process.

 Salary Maintenance where employees accept roles at a lower grade

-If an employee accepts a lower grade role prior to 30 June 2024 because of budget reprioritisations, 12 months’ salary maintenance is to be provided.
+If an Employee accepts a lower grade role prior to 30 June 2026 because of budget reprioritisations, 12 months’ salary maintenance is to be provided.
 After this date, salary maintenance arrangements will revert to 6 months consistent with the IR Policies.

 Payment of Separation Packages